A checklist for buying ASX Listed Investment Companies (LICs)

 When investing in LICs I try to make sure I have considered numerous factors first.
 That helps me avoid getting itchy fingers and hitting the buy button quickly.

 I’ve seen some similar lists around but I thought others may find it useful to share my perspective.
-Hopefully I have introduced some different thinking to the topic.
+Being an investor for a living with a focus on deep value investing, hopefully I have introduced some different thinking to the topic.